Investment Liquidity

 Annuities also lack liquidity since they are contracts with restrictive redemption terms and many may not be redeemable.
 Given the contractual nature of annuities, they cannot be sold freely regardless of how liquid the assets in which they are invested appear to be.
 Stocks and bonds generally have ready markets available to facilitate their sale, drastically increasing their liquidity compared with an annuity.

 Other less-liquid assets include private placements and partnerships, which can have long lock-up periods and very limited redemption windows.
-Both of these features generally limit access to your money for periods of time.
+These features generally make it difficult for investors to access their money.
 Trading on the secondary market can include more complications.
-The universe of buyers is small and share values are typically determined by investment companies (e.g. venture capital funds, investments banks, or certain private investors), not the open market.
+The universe of buyers is small and share values are typically determined by investment companies (e.g., venture capital funds, investments banks or certain private investors), not the open market.